dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 - Configure your development, orchestration, and CI/CD environments
 - You’ve also set up your models and are ready to run your first job in dbt Cloud.

-For next steps, we'll soon share other guides on how to manage your switch and trips.
+For next steps, we'll soon share other guides on how to manage your move and tips/faqs.
 Stay tuned!

 <!--
-- Link to the next guide (managing your migration or switch, etc.)
+- Link to the next guide (managing your migration or move, etc.)
 - Link to tips and faqs?
 -->